reedwrogers/Personal-Projects/README.md

 ## R <a id="r"></a>
 -  <a href="https://github.com/reedwrogers/Random-Forest">Random Forest from Scratch</a> 🛠

+-  <a href="https://github.com/reedwrogers/rummy-simulation">Rummy Simulation</a>
+  - Running some simulations to answer questions I have about a card game.

 ## S <a id="s"></a>
 - <a href="https://github.com/reedwrogers/UIUC-Scientific-Visualization">Scientific Visuaization</a> 🍊🧪
   - My notes and projects for UIUC's scientific visualization class (UIUC MCS-DS)